epage/rfcs/text/0000-split-home.md

 `~/.cargo/bin` and related files requires both updated rustup and cargo

-rustup assumes complete ccontrol of `~/.cargo/bin` and people might map it to `~/.local/bin` which would cause unexpected behavior
+rustup assumes complete control of `~/.cargo/bin` and people might map it to `~/.local/bin` which would cause unexpected behavior

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The central thesis of this design is that the caches are throw-away so we don't need to provide a migration path for them but we do for config.
-From that, we are copying git's model of layering both the old and new config locations on top of each other

 `credentials.toml` was put under `CARGO_DATA_HOME` as its program-managed data
 - `CARGO_CONFIG_HOME` might cause it to get backed up to public git repos, exposing secrets